-Think about the kind of data your service provider has on your employees and then think about what can happen if that data gets into the wrong hands.
+Think about the kind of data your service provider has on your employees, and then think about what can happen if that data gets into the wrong hands.
 A data breach can put your employees’ personal information at risk, create strained relationships with your workforce, and expose company fiduciaries to liability.
 It’s important to know how your service provider protects your employees’ information and what it will do when something goes wrong.
 Most importantly, your provider should:

-It is critical to dig into the details of your recordkeeper’s fees, especially in light of the numerous class actions where plan sponsors and fiduciaries are being sued for operating a plan with allegedly excessive fees.
+It is critical to dig into the details of your recordkeeper’s fees, especially in light of the numerous class actions where employers and fiduciaries are being sued for operating a plan with allegedly excessive fees.
 You do not need to select the least expensive provider, but you do need to make sure the fees are reasonable for the services provided.
 Some things to look out for include:

 Advisors have a golden opportunity to help clients understand what they’re getting and the reasonableness of the charges.
 While some employers may want to avoid change due to the change management associated with switching providers, the implications of staying with the wrong provider are far greater.